shinayser/multi_repo_tester/README.md

 To compile this project you must execute:

-`dart compile exe multi_repo_tester.dart`
+`dart compile exe bin/multi_repo_tester.dart -o multi_repo_tester.exe`

-The "exe" parameter refers to a self contained binary, this is not related to Windows 'exe' files.
+This command will generate a "exe" on the root of the project.The "exe" parameter refers to a self contained binary, this is not related to Windows 'exe' files.

+## Options
+* `--fvm` or `-f`, set this flag if your use FVM (Flutter version Manager) to test your stuff.

 # Usage